mSpiker1/resume-project/README.md

 ## Setting up the server

 The server is required for other clients to be able to see changes made to the canvas.\
-This is how users are able to make drawings on the canvas that other users can see on their own machines.\
+This is how users are able to make drawings on the canvas that other users can see on their own machines.

-### Changing the ip variable

-Before anything else, you'll need to locate your local ipv4 address for your machine on your network.\
+Within the server directory, you will need to install a few react dependencies:

+### `npm install [dependency]`

+- cors\
+- multer

-You will then replace the 'ip' variable within server.js to this address.\
+You will then need to run the actual server.
-This will allow your machine to properly save and store the canvas png as changes are made to it.

 ### `node server.js`